mischah/michael-kuehnel.de/_posts/2018-03-22-helpers-and-tips-for-npm-run-scripts.md

 ### Wrap your npm scripts setup to improve maintainibility and user experience

-There are two things which might be a downside when your setup becomes more and more complex:
+There are two things which might have a downside when your setup becomes more and more complex:

-- Not beeing able to describe your tasks to your users.
+- Not being able to describe your tasks to your users.
   - You might want to upvote [this issue](https://github.com/npm/npm/issues/18515) on the npm issues tracker to fix this.
 - The lack of using comments in package.json.